Patoski-patoski/ReversiCrypt/README.md

 ### Features
-* User Input: Accept input from user from stdout.
-For smooth running, Preferably from text, csv or markdown format.
+* User Input: Accept input from the user from stdout.
+For smooth running, Preferably from text, CSV or markdown format.
-* Text reversal: For optimum security, Reverses the order of characters in the input text.
+* Text reversal: For optimum security, Reverse the order of characters in the input text.
-* Encryption: After reversal, applies encription.
-Accept input from user.
+* Encryption: After the reversal, apply encryption.
+Accept input from the user.
-* Decryption: After reversal and encription.
-The rich texts can be reformatted to human language.
+* Decryption: After reversal and encryption.
+The rich texts can be reformatted into human language.

-> Note : After encryption of text: It is at users risk if the secret code for encryption is lost.
-This would cause perment lose of original file.
+> Note: After the encryption of text: It is at the user's risk if the secret code for encryption is lost.
+This would cause permanent loss of the original file.

 ## Installation